rsto/draft-stepanek-jscontact/draft-ietf-jmap-jscontact.md

 - phone: `String` (mandatory).
   The phone value, as either a URI or a free-text phone number.
 Typical URI schemes are the [@RFC3966] `tel` or [@RFC3261] `sip` schemes, but any URI scheme is allowed.
-- context: `String` (optional)
-  Specifies the context in which to use this number.
-Pre-defined values are:
-  - `private`: The number may be used to contact the card holder in a private context.
-  - `work`: The number may be used to contact the card holder in a professional context.
-  - `other`: The number may be used to contact the card holder in some other context.
-A label property MAY be help to identify its purpose.
 - features: `String[Boolean]` (optional).
   The set of contact features that this phone number may be used for.
 The set is represented as an object, with each key being a method type.
 The value for each key in the object MUST be `true`.
 The allowed methods are:
   - `voice` The number is for calling by voice.
   - `fax` The number is for sending faxes.
   - `pager` The number is for a pager or beeper.
   - `other` The number is for some other purpose.
 The label property MAY be included to display next to the number to help the user identify its purpose.
+- contexts: `Context[Boolean]` (optional)
+  The contexts in which to use this number.
+The value for each key in the object MUST be `true`.
 - label: `String` (optional).
   A label describing the value in more detail, especially if the type property has value `other` (but MAY be included with any type).
 - isPreferred: Boolean (optional, default: false).